kilian-m/parameterized_club/README.md

 - PP (https://www.3djake.de/fiberlogy/pp-light-green, https://www.3djake.de/formfutura/centaur-pp-natural, https://www.ppprint.de/produkt/p-filament-721-mint-green/), formfutura seems to have the best layer adhesion
 - PP is semiflex so it does not break easily and it is rigid enough to be caught on the body (at least with the wave pattern)
 - PP also has very good layer adhesion
-- also tried PA12 -> lot stiffer, not shure if it breaks when dropped repeatedly
+- also tried PA12, this is a lot stiffer and feels better, it needs more rigorous durability testing though

 ### Carbon_adapter:
 - PP (probably does not matter)